Evaluation of Satisfactory Academic Progress (SAP)

 Incomplete grades (I grades)

-If at the time satisfactory academic progress is reviewed, the student has an incomplete on his/her record and is not meeting satisfactory academic progress, no exception is made.
+If, at the time satisfactory academic progress is reviewed, the student has an incomplete on their record and is not meeting satisfactory academic progress, no exception is made.
 If the student completes the incomplete within the 30-day time frame, they can request a re-review of satisfactory academic progress.
-Failure to complete automatically changes the grade to “F”.
-The “F” grade will be included in the quantitative and qualitative measures.
+Failure to complete the incomplete automatically changes the grade to “F.” The “F” grade will be included in the quantitative and qualitative measures.

 Transfer Credits